k-solutions/multi-snap/README.md

 # multy-snap

-    Multi-Snap is deamon application, which will take preiodic snapshot on various point on the machine it will be install on.
+    Multi-Snap is deamon application, which will take regular snapshots on various point on the machine it will be install on.
   It collects the timestamped data analizing data and give alerts/wornings on critical parameter changings acording configuration file tresholds.